BranDenn/SvelDocs/src/lib/markdown/configuration/styling.md

 }
 ```

-The default theme is built off of tailwind variables, but these can be replaced with your rgb values, hex values, etc.
+The default theme is built off of Tailwind variables, but these can be replaced with your rgb values, hex values, etc.

 ## Markdown